 The third roleplaying game in Role Play Relief: The Beginners Book is Cakebread & Walton’s OneDice.
 Again, this uses a roll of a six-sided die, typically with the addition an attribute and a skill, to handle most of a character’s actions.
 In comparison to the earlier two roleplaying games, OneDice is very much stripped back, being a simpler game with just three attributes and a handful of skills.
 It adds the complication of Stunt Points, which when spent allow a character to get out of scrapes or survive a perilous situation, but provides some good examples of their use.
 There is a fairly knockabout feel to the rules, especially in the example of play.
 Accompanying the game are two scenarios.
 The first is a ‘The Hollow Horror’, a short fantasy adventure which is little more than a trek to face a big monster, whilst the second is ‘Raid on Graxlek 5’, a solo Science Fiction adventure.
 Consisting of just twenty-three entries, this has a security officer investigating a strange facility planetside and is a whole lot more interesting than ‘The Hollow Horror’.
 It is a pity though, that the reader has to get so far into Role Play Relief: The Beginners Book without being given an opportunity to play like this.

 Rounding out Role Play Relief: The Beginners Book is A.J.
 Kear’s ‘What does that mean?
 A glossary of jargon and abbreviations used in roleplaying games’.
 From AC and Action to Worldbuilding and XP, this provides an explanation of the many terms we use regularly in the hobby.
-Helpful of course, but useful should anyone want to look up a term.
+Helpful of course, and useful should anyone want to look up a term.

 Physically, Role Play Relief: The Beginners Book is a a thick, digest-sized paperback, lightly illustrated and done in black and white throughout.
 It does need another edit and the layout is somewhat scrappy around the edges.
 So it feels slightly rough in places and has an amateur feel to it.